owlbarn/tutorial/book/introduction/README.md

 ```

-If you want to run a notebook server remotely, please refer to ["Running a notebook server"](http://jupyter-notebook.readthedocs.io/en/stable/public_server.html).
-If you want to set up a server for multiple users, please refer to [JupyterHub](https://jupyterhub.readthedocs.io/en/latest/) system.
+If you wish to run a notebook server remotely, please refer to ["Running a notebook server"](http://jupyter-notebook.readthedocs.io/en/stable/public_server.html) for more information.
+To set up a server for multiple users, which is especially useful for educational purpose, please consult to [JupyterHub](https://jupyterhub.readthedocs.io/en/latest/) system.

 When everything is up and running, you can start a new notebook in the web interface.
 In the new notebook, you must run the following OCaml code in the first input field to load Owl environment.